 Want to make these mini rhubarb scones?
 Scroll to find my recipe for homemade rhubarb scones below.

-So these little rhubarb scones have nothing to do with weeding, except that as I helped weed my friend’s community garden plot, I noticed the neighbouring plot has a MASSIVE rhubarb plant and I really want to steal from them so I can make all the best rhubarb recipes.
-I bet the guy wouldn’t even notice because the rhubarb is so tall and full.
-Of course, I have not stollen any rhubarb from the community garden because that seems rather anti-community.
-Unless I left him a note… that might make it okay to steal rhubarb, right?
-This rhubarb came from my parents’ garden at the cottage.
-I weeded their garden a few weeks ago and took home some rhubarb.
-Anyways, I had a craving for something simple with a little rhubarb and so I made these rhubarb scones with a similar ratio to the 1-2-3 biscuits, but these are basically rhubarb scones, really.
+Rhubarb season is a real treat because where I live, the rhubarb is one of the first local summer fruits to make an appearance at the market, usually in late spring.
+These little rhubarb scones are among the best rhubarb recipes I’ve baked: because scone dough is so rich, it is a lovely complement to the tangy rhubarb.
+I had a craving for something simple with a little rhubarb and so I made these rhubarb scones with a similar ratio to the 1-2-3 biscuits, but these are basically rhubarb scones, really.
 I made them small because I didn’t want to make big hunks of scone or biscuits that take up half the plate.
 I just wanted something a little daintier that could be dipped into some lightly-sweetened vanilla whipped cream with a cup of tea.
-A lovely post-weeding treat.

 Make these mini rhubarb scones and serve them with whipped cream and a jar of homemade rhubarb jam.